Vacation, personal, and medical leave: The latest trends & policies

 Under FMLA, there are several statutory and regulatory provisions concerning medical certification and verification.
 Employers can request medical certification, though the information they can request is limited.
 Your medical information will not be shared with anyone and it should be kept in a file separate from your personnel file, usually by the benefits team or a leave specialist.
 Your manager should not know the details related to your medical leave other than its duration unless you decide to share the specifics.
 When you return from leave, your employer can require documentation stating that you are medically cleared to return to work.

 - Know your preference.
 Everyone is different and leave policies are a major factor in our happiness and maybe even our ability to succeed or fail over time.
-Evaluate what makes the most sense for you in the context of all the other variables that you care about, weighing all the pros and cons of a job together using the Ask HeR Job Scorecard.
+Evaluate what makes the most sense for you in the context of all the other variables that you care about, weighing all the pros and cons of a job together using our Job Scorecard.

 - Stay responsible.
 If you work for a firm that has a less structured leave policy, you should capitalize on the flexibility to make work “work” for you, but achieve it in a way that doesn’t compromise your performance or perceived value to the organization over the longer-term (i.e., one- or two-week vacations every six months are fine, but regular two- or three-week vacations where you check out entirely usually are not).